algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 The student interface allows the student to explore and discover FPGA properties and functionalities.
 However, this view needs to follow these requirements:

-- The 2D view of FPGA Simulator.
+- The 2D view of an FPGA Simulator.
 - Navigation within the view with zoom and move functionalities.
 - Selection of the default example or the teacher's example and viewing it in a specific view.
 - Selection of one of the three view :the components schematic, binary graphic, or board.